AN INTRO TO MOUNTAINEERING IN THE CANADIAN ROCKIES

 0845 - 1200hrs - Our first session will cover and provide you with the following:

-- Can you ID any potential for multiplied forces within you protection systems?
+Can you ID any potential for multiplied forces within your protection systems?

-- Learn to construct and rig your own rappell systems for use as an individual or teams while descending either single or multipitch technical terrain
+Learn to construct and rig your own rappel systems for use as an individual or teams while descending either single or multi-pitch technical terrain

 1200 - 1245 - Lunch